mehdi4version/Bakery/README.md

 ## Technologies Used

 The following technologies (lastest version at the time of writing this documentation) can be used to built this project.
-Note as the website gets more complicated, new languages and technologies will be added to desire a completely function websites.
+Note as the website gets more complicated, new languages and technologies will be added to built a completely function websites.

 * GitHub for version control
 * HTML